 For online classes, attendance is determined by participation in the course.
-Simply logging on to a learning management system (e.g., Blackboard, vCamp360, Google Sites) does not count as participation.
+Simply logging on to a learning management system (e.g., Canvas, Google Sites, etc.,) does not count as participation.
 Students must participate in an academically related activity.
 This includes participating in any assigned activity, completing interactive tutorials or interactive, computer- assisted instruction, or discussing the course's subject matter (e.g., online with other students, by email with the instructor).
 Please see the Online Attendance Policy for more information.